gaurav-nelson/secure-mcp-code-gateway/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A GitOps-based validated pattern for deploying secure, enterprise-grade AI agent infrastructure on Red Hat OpenShift.
-This pattern provides a complete framework for running multiple MCP (Model Context Protocol) servers with centralized authentication, role-based access control (RBAC), and comprehensive audit logging.
+A GitOps-based validated pattern for deploying secure, enterprise-grade MCP infrastructure on Red Hat OpenShift.
+This pattern provides a centralized gateway for multiple MCP (Model Context Protocol) servers with unified authentication, role-based access control (RBAC), and comprehensive audit logging.

 ## What is MCP?

-The Model Context Protocol (MCP) is an open standard that enables AI assistants to connect to external tools and data sources.
-Instead of processing everything through the LLM's context window, MCP allows agents to execute operations in secure environments and return only the results.
+The Model Context Protocol (MCP) is an open standard that enables AI assistants (like Cursor, Claude Desktop, or custom agents) to connect to external tools and data sources.
+MCP servers expose tools that AI can call to perform actions—querying databases, analyzing logs, calling APIs, or processing files.

-### The Challenge: Token Consumption at Scale
+### The Challenge: Enterprise MCP Deployment

-As AI agents connect to more tools, two problems emerge:
+As enterprises deploy MCP servers at scale, three critical challenges emerge:

+1. **Security and Compliance Gaps** - Traditional MCP implementations lack enterprise security controls:
+   - **No centralized authentication** - Each MCP server manages its own auth, creating inconsistent security postures
+   - **No audit trail** - No unified logging of who accessed what tools, when, and what data was processed
+   - **No RBAC** - Users get access to all tools or none; no granular role-based permissions
+   - **Data exposure risk** - Sensitive data flows through external AI services with no controls
+   - **Compliance failures** - SOC 2, HIPAA, and PCI-DSS require audit logs and access controls that traditional MCP can't provide

+2. **Operational Complexity** - Managing dozens of standalone MCP servers means:
+   - Multiple endpoints to secure and monitor
+   - Inconsistent logging formats
+   - No single pane of glass for operations
+   - Difficult incident response without centralized visibility

+3. **Cost and Performance** - Without optimization:
-1. **Tool Definitions Overload Context** - Loading hundreds or thousands of tool schemas upfront consumes massive tokens before the agent even reads your request.
-Each tool definition (parameters, types, descriptions) can be 200-500 tokens.
+   - Loading hundreds of tool schemas upfront consumes massive tokens (200-500 tokens per tool definition)

-2. **Intermediate Results Bloat Context** - When agents pass data between tools, all intermediate results flow through the LLM.
-Processing a 50,000-word meeting transcript multiple times can consume 200,000+ tokens for a single request.
+   - Intermediate results flowing through the LLM can consume 200,000+ tokens for a single request

-**Example**: Copying data from a spreadsheet with 10,000 rows into a CRM would require loading all rows into context, then writing them all back out - consuming tokens twice for no benefit.
+   - Large datasets must flow through AI context windows, multiplying costs

+**Example**: A financial services firm deploying 20 MCP tools faces 20 separate authentication systems, no unified audit log for regulators, and no way to revoke a compromised user's access across all tools simultaneously.

-### This Pattern's Solution: Sandboxed Tool Execution
+### This Pattern's Solution: Secure MCP Gateway

-This pattern implements a **code execution architecture** where:

-- **Tools run in isolated sandboxes** - Data processing happens in secure Python environments, not in the LLM context
+This pattern implements an **enterprise MCP gateway** that sits between AI clients and your MCP tool servers:

+- **Centralized authentication** - Single Keycloak instance provides OAuth 2.1 and API key auth for all tools
+- **Complete audit logging** - Every MCP request logged with user identity, tool called, and timestamp
+- **Role-based access control** - Users see only the tools their roles permit
+- **Compliance-ready** - Built-in audit trails for SOC 2, HIPAA, and regulatory requirements
+- **Isolated sandboxes** - Tools run in secure, isolated environments on OpenShift
-- **Progressive tool discovery** - The gateway loads only the tool definitions needed for each request, not all tools upfront
+- **Progressive tool discovery** - Gateway exposes only relevant tools based on user roles, reducing token overhead
-- **Direct data flow** - Results stream from one tool to another within the sandbox; only final results return to the AI
+- **Efficient data handling** - Results flow between tools within sandboxes; only final results return to the AI
-- **Context efficiency** - Process gigabytes of data using minimal tokens

-**Result**: Handle large datasets efficiently, reduce costs by 90%+, and maintain security through isolation.
+**Result**: Deploy MCP tools with enterprise security, unified governance, and 90%+ cost reduction on data-intensive operations.

 ## Quick Start